Table of Contents

 Firstly, older hardware may not be able to handle the higher speeds and bandwidths that are required to support modern applications and services.
 This can result in a network bottleneck, where data is slowed down as it passes through the outdated hardware, causing congestion.

 Secondly, outdated hardware may lack the features necessary to prioritize and manage network traffic effectively.
 For example, it may not support Quality of Service (QoS) policies, which allow network administrators to prioritize certain types of traffic over others based on their importance.
-This can lead to congestion when bandwidth is consumed by lower-priority traffic, causing delays and decreased network performance for critical applications.
+This can lead to congestion when bandwidth is consumed by lower-priority traffic, causing delays and decreased network performance for critical applications, like QoS for VoIP.

 Thirdly, outdated hardware may be more susceptible to errors and faults, which can contribute to network congestion.
 For example, a switch or router with outdated firmware may be more likely to drop packets or experience other errors, which can cause congestion by forcing devices to retransmit lost data.